aikalee/dependency-recasting/README.md

 For evaluation, the outputs are deprojectivized back to the original non-projective UD structures, and scores are reported in the original UD space.

 ## Data Formats
-The main innovation is the observation that a sentence can be converted into a tree representation only if it is projective or pseudo-projective.
-Therefore, projectivization must take place before the conversion to trees (constituentization).

 ### [CoNLL-U] Raw CoNLL-U
 ```
 # sent_id = tlg0008.tlg001.perseus-grc1.13.tb.xml@1207